microsoft/Kusto-Query-Language/doc/tutorial.md

 ## Summarize by scalar values

 You can aggregate by scalar values like numbers and time values, but you should use the [bin()](./binfunction.md) function to group rows into distinct sets of data.
-For example, if you aggregate by `TimeGenerated`, you'll get a row for almost every time value.
-Use `bin()` to consolidate those values into hour or day.
+For example, if you aggregate by `TimeGenerated`, you'll get a row for most time values.
+Use `bin()` to consolidate values per hour or day.

-The [InsightsMetrics](/azure/azure-monitor/reference/tables/insightsmetrics) table contains performance data that's collected by insights such as Azure Monitor for VMs and Azure Monitor for containers.
+The [InsightsMetrics](/azure/azure-monitor/reference/tables/insightsmetrics) table contains performance data that's organized according to insights from Azure Monitor for VMs and Azure Monitor for containers.
 The following query shows the hourly average processor utilization for multiple computers:

 ```kusto
 InsightsMetrics